 Clinical advice for using your vaginal dilator

 Vaginal dilators are used in many ways, and there is no set, uniform approach used clinically.
-Advice for when and how to use dilators is extremely variable.
+Advice for when and how to use dilators is highly variable.
 There is no one method for size, insertion technique, and usefulness in sexually active people.
 Treatment modality may also change the recommendation.

-A Delphi consensus recently concluded that information about vaginal dilators should be given by the oncologist before cancer treatment starts, then a nurse provides instructions at the relevant time, offering psychological and practical care ongoing.
 The panel suggested that the dilator should start four weeks post-treatment, 2-3 times per week for 1-3 minutes, continuing for 9-12 months.
 Plastic dilator sets were deemed the most appropriate devices.

 The dilator probably works by increasing blood flow to the vaginal tissue, which in turn keeps the cells more functional, and more blood vessels developing.
 The more blood in your tissue, the better off your vagina is.